tetefufu/prodigy_finance_countries/README.md

 ## Quick Start

-1. Use Visual Studio Code with Docker Containers Extension
+1. Open VS Code with [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) Extension

 2. Clone Repo

-3. Open Folder in Container
+3. Click "Remote - Containers" button (bottom left corner) and choose "Open Folder in Container"

+You can then run tests using VS Code's Testing tab

+or hit F5 to run (and debug) the API locally

 ## Requirements